TemplarOfSomething/3D-Minesweeper/readme.md

-The classic hit game minesweeper but its 3D
+The classic hit game minesweeper but its 3D (not done yet!!!!!!!)

 Current plan:
 split files into their main focus, ex. logic for mine generation -> math, textures -> rendering, gui -> gui